zopefoundation/z3c.jsonrpc/src/z3c/jsonrpc/README.txt

 Error handling
 --------------

-See what happens if the server raises an Exception:
+See what happens if the server raises an Exception.
+We will get a response error with additional error content:

   >>> proxy.forceValueError()
   Traceback (most recent call last):
   ...
   ResponseError: Check proxy.error for error message

-and the error message is:
+and the error content looks like:

   >>> proxy.error
-  {u'message': u'Invalid JSON-RPC', u'code': -32603, u'data': u'ValueError: Something was wrong in server method.'}
+  {u'message': u'Internal error', u'code': -32603, u'data': {u'i18nMessage': u'Internal error'}}

 The error property gets reset on the next successfull call: